rajanssi/spark-notebook/README.md

 ## Using the tempate with Rahti2

-After succesfull deployment, you can open Jupyter Notebook frontend web page at
+After succesfull deployment, you can open Jupyter server frontend web page at

 `http://www.pyspark-route-<your-project-name>.2.rahtiapp.fi`.

+To get the access token to Jupyter server, you can first use the command `oc get pods` to find the right pod name and then type `oc logs -f <pod-name>`.
+You'll find the access token at the bottom, below the "Or copy and paste one of these URLs:" log message.
+Copy only the contents after the "token=" part and paste it to you Jupter server login field, or set up easy to remember password for yourself.
+After that, you are ready to use Jupyter Lab interface with Spark engine.

 ## Other